 This chapter provides an overview of the alternatives in table form.
 Next, the alternatives, including actions common to all alternatives, are described in detail, including estimated costs.
-All costs are reported in 2007 dollars and do not account for inflation over the life of this plan.
+Costs have been updated from the draft plan/EIS based on public comment, as well as refinement of the preferred alternative.
+All costs are reported in current dollars and do not account for inflation over the life of this plan.
 There is also a discussion of adaptive management and how this would be applied to the action alternatives.
 The remainder of the chapter addresses how alternatives meet objectives, alternatives that were considered but eliminated from detailed analysis, and consistency with the purposes of NEPA.